jcalazan/ansible-django-stack/README.md

 ### Changing the Ubuntu release

 The [Vagrantfile](Vagrantfile) uses the Ubuntu 16.04 LTS Vagrant box for a 64-bit PC that is published by Canonical in HashiCorp Atlas.
 To use Ubuntu 14.04 LTS instead, change the `config.vm.box` setting to `ubuntu/trusty64`.
 To use the Vagrant box for a 32-bit PC, change this setting to `ubuntu/xenial32` or `ubuntu/trusty32`.

+Note that the included configuration for Docker is not written to work with Ubuntu 14.04 LTS.

 ### Changing the Python version used by your application